ktarun73/ecommerce-website/README.md

 3. run command 'npm install' in termial to install all required node modules
 4. run command 'npm run dev' to run devleopmemt server
 5. Now navigate to ecommerce-frontend in termial and explorer
-6. Create .env file and add URL on which our backend is running (REACT_APP_API_URL)
-7. Run command 'npm install' in termail to install all nodemodules which are required to run our project
+6. Run command 'npm install' in termail to install all nodemodules which are required to run our project
-8. run command 'npm start' to run server
+7. run command 'npm start' to run server
-9. Now browser will open and our application is running in the browser
+8. Now browser will open and our application is running in the browser